Article

 The two setups are structurally similar, but their meaning changes with the prior trend and the direction of the second candle.
 Traders read the same visual logic in opposite ways because one version implies upside reversal and the other implies downside reversal.

-Trend context: Bullish engulfing follows a decline.
+• Trend context: Bullish engulfing candle pattern follows a decline.
 Bearish engulfing follows an advance.

-Trade thesis: Bullish setups look for upside confirmation.
+• Trade thesis: Bullish engulfing entry setups look for upside confirmation.
 Bearish setups look for downside confirmation.

-These are mirror image reversal signals, not separate pattern families.
+These are close relative of engulfing pattern and not separate pattern families.

 Traders usually start with location, not just the candle.
-An engulfing pattern is more useful when it appears after an extended swing and near a clear support or resistance zone, because that is where control often shifts.
+A bullish engulfing is more useful when it appears after an extended swing and near a clear support zone, because that is where control often shifts.
+Those zones are the ones you would already mark on a chart: prior swing lows, trendlines, round-number levels, and Fibonacci retracements.
+When a bullish engulfing prints exactly at one, two independent signals line up and the reversal odds improve.

 Entries can be aggressive or conservative.
-An aggressive trader may enter near the close of the engulfing candle, while a conservative trader may wait for price to trade above the high of a bullish engulfing or below the low of a bearish engulfing.
+An aggressive trader may enter near the close of the engulfing candle, while a conservative trader may wait for price to trade above the high of the bullish engulfing candle.

 Risk is usually defined by the pattern itself.
-Many traders place a stop below the low of a bullish engulfing candle or above the high of a bearish engulfing candle, because a move through that level invalidates the reversal thesis.
+Many traders place a stop just below the low of the bullish engulfing candle, because a move through that level invalidates the reversal thesis.

 Pro Tip: The engulfing candle gives a clear invalidation level, but it does not give a profit target, so define the exit from a nearby support/resistance level before entering.